 In addition to her studies, Cassie is a dedicated performer and ardent proponent of Latin American music.
 Through her performances and outreach as the violist with Cuarteto Rustico, she has been able to educate audiences about the vast array of chamber music works written by Latino composers.
 Together with her husband, Carlos Sulbarán, she is the violist for Duo Anhelante, a viola-Venezuelan cuatro duo that specializes in the traditional and folkloric music of Venezuela.
 Outside of chamber music, Cassie is a regular substitute with the Annapolis Symphony (MD), Binghamton Symphony (NY), Lancaster Symphony (PA), and various other orchestras and ensembles.

 An avid educator, Dr. Sulbarán is an invited professor with FESNOJIV, or El Sistema, in Venezuela, teaching both violin and viola at a nucleo in Acarigua-Araure.
 She is currently the viola instructor at the Ithaca College Summer Music Academy in Ithaca, NY, and maintains a private studio in Boston, MA.
-Cassie plays on a 2008 award-winning Stanley Kiernoziak viola, recipient of the VSA medal for tone.
+Cassie performs on a 2013 Hiroshi Iizuka viola.
+Read more about his unique instruments here.